Canali: History

 Canali was founded in 1934 by the Canali brothers Giovanni, a fabric magnate, and Giacomo, a tailor.

 In the 1950s, the ownership of Canali passed on to the second generation of the family.
 In the 1970s, Canali was the first Italian tailor to introduce mechanised cutting machines.
 In 1980, 50% of its sales were international.

 In 2007, the company abandoned its family-managed policy.

 In 2010, New York Yankees pitcher Mariano Rivera was the spokesmodel for a Canali advertisement campaign, the first time the brand used an athlete for advertising purposes.
 In 2014, Canali opened its first store in Spain, in Madrid, and signed a franchise deal with the Spanish company Yusty.
 In 2015, Canali opened a store in Washington, DC.
 In December 2015, Canali opened its online shop.

 In October 2017, Canali closed the Carate Brianza factory and dismissed its 134 employees.
 In November 2017, the company denied rumors it was looking for a buyer.
 In September 2018, Canali entered the Chinese ecommerce market through a partnership with Secoo.
 Following the outbreak of the coronavirus pandemic, Canali changed its creative strategy for more "homey", casual designs to fit the work-from-home trend.

+In 2026, Canali appointed long-time Brunello Cucinelli designer Alessio Lillocci to creative director; his first collection will be spring 2027.